watcher00090/BICO/README.md

 All credit for the algorithm itself (as opposed to my implemenation of it) goes to the authors of the paper in the above link.

-After cloing the repository, to build the project, run 'make'
+After cloing the repository, to build the project, run 'make'.

-To test the algorithm on the s1 dataset, run './test/BICO_liteTest'
+To test the algorithm on the s1 dataset, run './test/BICO_liteTest'.